The Renewable Energy Law Review: United Kingdom

 The policy and regulatory framework

-i The policy background
+i Current government policy

-ii The regulatory framework
+ii The regulatory and consenting framework

 Renewable energy project development